 As well as batteries, capacitors are the UPS components most prone to failure.
 They age over time, with the electrolyte, paper and aluminium foil inside degrading over time.
-Factors such as excessive heat or current can speed up the rate of deterioration.
+Factors such as excessive heat or high currents can speed up the rate of deterioration.

-Depending on the manufacturer rating, capacitors can deliver up to 10 years of service life with the most favourable operating conditions.
-However, generally accepted industry best practice recommends capacitors are proactively replaced between years 4-8 of service life to reduce the risk of serious failure.
+Depending on the manufacturer rating, capacitors can deliver up to 10 years of service life in the most favourable operating conditions.
+However, generally accepted industry best practice recommends capacitors are proactively replaced between years 4-8 of service life to reduce the risk of serious failure and optimise performance.